Ohio State vs. Purdue NCAA Football Odds, Plays and Insights | November 13, 2021

 Purdue Stats and Trends

-- Purdue has played nine games, with five wins against the spread.

-- Purdue's games this season have gone over the total in just two out of nine opportunities (22.2%).
+- Purdue's games this season have eclipsed the over/under two times in nine opportunities (22.2%).

-- When Purdue records more than 19 points, it is 5-0 against the spread and 5-0 overall.
+- Purdue is 5-0 against the spread and 5-0 overall in games when it records more than 19.0 points.

-- The Boilermakers have 13 giveaways this season, while the Buckeyes have 15 takeaways .
+- The Boilermakers have turned the ball over 13 times, two fewer times than the Buckeyes have forced turnovers (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.